Nationwide MOIA simulation on Autonomous Ridepooling

 Key findings at a glance:

-Beyond a 40-percent increase in sustainable transport capacity and a 10-percent drop in private car use, the simulation indicates that a nationwide autonomous ridepooling service could reduce CO₂ emissions by up to 5 billion tons annually.
+Through a 40-percent increase in sustainable transport capacity, for instance by replacing 10-percent of car trips, the simulation indicates that a nationwide autonomous ridepooling service could reduce CO₂ emissions by up to 5 billion tons annually.
 It would also help relieve congestion, lower vehicle emissions, reduce demand for parking, and support public transport networks, particularly in underserved areas.
 Powered entirely by electric cars, such a service would also improve air quality and reduce noise pollution.